Research

 1. Introduction#

 The 311 service-request system is one of the largest instruments of everyday municipal governance in the United States, and the largest such system in New York City.
 Residents dial 311 (or web-submit) about potholes, rats, water-main breaks, housing violations, and — most commonly — about noise.
 Residents expect uniform response; the city promises uniform response; whether the city actually delivers uniform response is empirically contested.
 O'Brien et al. (2017) documented systematic under-reporting in lower-income Boston census tracts, suggesting the 311 flow itself is demographically patterned before any city agency acts.
-Wheeler (2018) found rat-complaint resolution times in NYC differed across community-district income quintiles.
-Hwang and Mccabe (2021) documented gentrification-related spikes in noise complaint volume without parallel changes in actual noise exposure.
+Wheeler (2018) linked 311 calls for service to downstream crime patterns at the micro-place level in Washington, D.C., establishing that the 311 stream carries consequential spatial signal.
+Hwang and McCabe (2021) documented gentrification-related spikes in noise complaint volume without parallel changes in actual noise exposure.
 The question this paper asks — does resolution time, conditional on a complaint having been filed, differ systematically across NYC's demographic geography — sits downstream of those flow-side analyses but still inside a body of literature dominated by a priori priors that lower-income neighborhoods receive slower service.
-We find the priors do not survive contact with the 2020-2024 noise-complaint data.
+We find the priors do not survive contact with the 2020-2026 noise-complaint data.

-We focus on five years of NYC 311 noise-related complaint records (2020-01-01 through 2024-12-31), aggregated to the community-board × month cell.
-Our outcome is the cell-level mean resolution time in hours, computed as closed_date - created_date from the raw record stream.
+We focus on six and a half years of NYC 311 noise-related complaint records (2020-01 through 2026-06, 78 months), aggregated to the community-board × month cell.
+Our outcome is the cell-level mean resolution time in hours, computed as closed_date - created_date at hour grain from the raw record stream.
 Our demographic covariates come from the American Community Survey 2022 5-year estimates at the borough (county-equivalent) level.
-The panel runs 68 community boards × 60 months = 4,080 potential cell-months; after a minimum-5-complaints-per-cell filter we analyze 3,496 (85.7%).
+The panel runs 69 community boards × 78 months = 5,382 potential cell-months; after a minimum-5-complaints-per-cell filter we analyze 4,559 (84.7%).

 2. Background#